-How to Make Probiotic Sour Cream or Crème Fraîche in One Step!Updated: February 16, 2018 Fermented Foods, healthy fats, Raw Milk at Home, Recipes
+How to Make Probiotic Sour Cream or Crème Fraîche in One Step!Updated: March 11, 2018 Condiments, Sauces and Dressings, Fermented Foods, healthy fats, Raw Milk at Home, Recipes

 These cultured dairy toppings are two of the simplest fermented foods to make, in fact.
 Only one step is required and you don’t need any sort of specialized starter!

 It is an easy and nutritious “upgrade” to your family’s diet from unhealthy, hard to digest, allergenic commercial versions.